Mississippi River Valley

 The Mississippi River is the largest river system in North America.
-Its waters play a part in our history, commerce, natural resources, and recreation.
+The waters of the Mississippi River Valley play a part in our history, commerce, natural resources, and recreation.
 The river truly offers something for everyone.

 Interested in wildlife and natural resources?
 The Upper Mississippi National Wildlife and Fish Refuge, a continuous stretch of river, wetlands and forests, offers unparalleled natural habitat.
 Over 300 species of birds, 51 species of mammals, and 119 species of fish can be found here.
 The area has over 250 bald eagle nests and 15 colonies of herons and egrets.
 And 40% of America’s ducks, geese, swans, and other waterfowl fly along the Mississippi River on their fall and spring migrations.
 It’s a bird watcher’s paradise.